-The VISTA-128FBP/VISTA-250FBP provides two Notification Appliance Circuits for operating fire and burglary alarm notification appliances.
-Each circuit is rated as Special Application for Fire and 10VDC - 14VDC, 1.7A max. power-limited for Burglary.
+The VISTA-32FB provides two Notification Appliance Circuits.
+Each circuit is rated as Special Application for Fire and 10VDC - 14VDC, 1.7A max., power-limited for Burglary.

-NOTE: The total alarm current drawn from Auxiliary Power 1, Auxiliary Power 2, polling loop, Bell 1, and Bell 2 cannot exceed 2.3A (for Canada 1.95A) for battery-independent operation.
+NOTE: The total alarm current drawn from Auxiliary Power 1, Auxiliary Power 2, polling loop, Bell 1, and Bell 2 cannot exceed 2.3A for battery-independent operation.